 - Giving clear guidance to suppliers on their role in ensuring timely payment of invoices.

-Should an invoice fail to comply with the above requirement for a valid invoice, it will be deemed to be invalid and will be returned to the supplier, with a notification identifying the reason for return.
+Should an invoice fail to comply with the above requirements it will be deemed invalid and will be returned to the supplier with a notification identifying the reason for return.

 Invoices received which do not quote a valid purchase order number will be immediately returned to the supplier without being processed.

-Please ensure the following details are provided in all contacts with Clare County Council:
+Please ensure the following details are provided on all invoices submitted:

 - The name of the business or company you represent

 - Point of contact details of the requisitioning section within Clare County Council

 - The date of the invoice